 - Emptying the sea

 - There are a lot of humans on the planet and we’re getting increasingly greedy for fish.
-In 2011, we caught and farmed 154 million tonnes of fish - 17 million tonnes more than were caught in 2006.
-But excessive fishing not only reduces the number of fish in the ocean now, it also lowers numbers for the future - because it ruins the natural breeding grounds of the fish, meaning that they can’t reproduce to replace the ones that have been caught.
-And this is having devastating effects on communities who don’t just want fish but actually need it to survive - particularly in the coastal areas of Africa - since global warming has made it harder for those communities to grow crops or raise healthy livestock.
+In 2018, we caught and farmed 179 million tones of fish, and experts estimate that total fish production is expected to grow to 204 million tonnes by 2030 (source).
+But excessive fishing not only reduces the number of fish in the ocean now, it also lowers numbers for the future.
+This is because it ruins the natural breeding grounds of the fish, meaning that they can’t reproduce to replace the ones that have been caught.
+And this is having devastating effects on communities who don’t just want fish but actually need it to survive, particularly in the coastal areas of Africa, since global warming has made it harder for those communities to grow crops or raise healthy livestock.

 - Damaging the ecosystem

 - If we overfish the seas, it won’t just affect the number of tuna sandwiches we can have, it will affect lots of other animals.
 We’re not the only ones in the food chain and less fish means less to eat for their predators, which means they might start to die out too.
 This could have a huge impact on the ocean’s ecosystem.
 Already we’ve managed to lose 90% of the world’s large fish - and that’s happened in only 60 years!
 How much longer can we hang on to the remaining 10% if we keep up our fishing habits?